 Relation to Ico

-Shadow of the Colossus is considered by many to be set in the same universe as Ico - Team Ico's previous game - and is seen as a prequel.
-There is much speculation regarding the story elements connecting the two since much is implied yet not explicitly stated.
+Shadow of the Colossus is assumed to be set in the same universe as Ico - Team Ico's previous game - and is seen as a prequel, most likely taking place generations beforehand.
+Although the connections are not explicit, there are enough common elements to draw some conclusions.